colm-brandon-ul/cincodebio/README.md

 ## Architecture Overview

+CincoDeBio is a cloud-native application designed for bioinformatics workflow management.
+It leverages a microservices architecture, orchestrated through Kubernetes, and employs several key components and technologies to ensure scalability, reliability, and flexibility.

 ### Code Generator

 The code generator is pretty simple.
 It takes the workflow model (currently in Gratext, but soon to be updated to a JSON syntax), parses it and generates a python program which orchestrates the workflow, to do this it pulls in some additional metadata from the sib-manager (that is not currently stored in the SIB models directly).
 Once it generated the workflow program it dispatches it to the execution environemnt and notifies the execution API of the updated status.